 A healthcare app downloaded through an app store is an example of healthcare IoT.
 It may not need to be coupled with a wearable device and still be packed with features enabling it to monitor your physical condition and suggest self-care tips and advice.

 Other devices are more field-specific and have an impressive range of features.
 Below is an overview of the best practices of the Internet of things in healthcare.

 Fitness bracelets and smartwatches

 These gadgets have recently become mainstream, but they differ significantly when it comes to features and functionality.
 While the simplest of them measure your pulse, body temperature, and heart rate, the more sophisticated ones are capable of tracking your sleep cycles and burned calories, monitoring cardio fitness, blood pressure, and the percentage of body fat.
-Some smartwatches, for example, may also suggest tips for improving your posture, and help control chronic diseases.
+Some smartwatches have a competitive benefit, such as being able to suggest tips for improving your posture, and help control chronic diseases.

 Insulin pens are devices for Continuous Glucose Monitoring (CGM).
 People with diabetes use them to measure blood sugar levels, transmit data to a smartphone app and compare it with previous results.
 They may also send this data to physicians, if necessary.

 These tiny ingestible devices are applied to monitor medication intake.
 They come as part of a pill and send a signal to a wearable tracker on a patient’s body.
 The tracker then transmits a signal to a smartphone app.
 Ingestible sensors help doctors know for sure that patients have been taking their prescribed meds.